truenas/truenas_incus_ctl/README.md

-# truenas-admin
+# truenas_incus_ctl

-`truenas-admin` is a tool for administering datasets, snapshots and network shares that are hosted on a TrueNAS server.
+`truenas_incus_ctl` is a tool for administering datasets, snapshots and network shares that are hosted on a TrueNAS server.

 ## Install